birc-gsa-2022/project-1-python-asg/README.md

 ### Experiments that verifies the correctness of your implementations.

 ANSWER:
-I simulate a bunch of random DNA sequences of varying lengths (representing ref seqs) and from this sequence sampled random intervals of length 1-100 (representing read seqs.
-I then checked if my implentations returned these intervals/positions correctly.
+I simulate a bunch of random DNA sequences of varying lengths (representing ref seqs), and from these sequence sampled random intervals of length 1-20 representing read seqs.
+These samples were then used to test if my implentations returned the exact intervals/positions correctly (compared to the builtin find() method; see src/runtime_comparison.py).
-Furthermore i similarily sampled ref/reads while feeding these sequences to both algorithms simultaneously.
+Similarily, i sampled ref/reads as described above while feeding these samples to both algorithms simultaneously.
 The algorithms returned the same result for all iterations (500000; see src/runtime_comparison.py).
+Furthermore both algorithms were tested for varius empty input cases (e.g. empty/empty and non-empty/empty).
+A coverage test was performed using coverage.py (https://coverage.readthedocs.io/en/6.4.4/).
+For this purpuse a fasta file containing 5 sequences and a corresponding simple fastq file containing 100 reads were generated.
+The naive and lin algorithms had respectivly 95% and 94% coverage where all missing lines (naive: 15, 17, 21, 23; lin: 16, 32, 42, 44, 48, 50) was involved in early returnings as response to empty/incompatable inputs.

 ### Experiments validating the running time.